 |Canadian Weather Warnings|

 |CLD TOP||Cloud Tops|

 SiriusXM Radio & Entertainment

-- The in-flight XM Select satellite radio offers a lot of stations via the MFD (AUX > XM Satellite > RADIO SK) for plenty of music, fun and information.
+- The in-flight XM satellite radio offers a lot of stations via the MFD (AUX > XM Satellite > RADIO SK – make sure to adjust the volume if you don’t hear it) for plenty of music, fun and information.

 Pages 466-468 (PDF pages 480-482) of the G1000 Pilot’s Guide will provide detailed instructions on using the radio if there are any questions.

-In 8US, two switches below the headset plugs can also control the XM Radio (in addition to the softkeys on the MFD Aux page; 9ES does not have these “shortcut” switches.)
+In 8US, two “shortcut” switches below the headset plugs can also control the XM Radio (in addition to the softkeys on the MFD Aux page; 9ES does not have these switches.)

 As for your in-flight entertainment options – click here to download the SiriusXM Channel Lineup (PDF) to see the menu of music, news, talk, sports and comedy channels.